whohensee/SeeChange/docs/setup.md

    docker compose down -v
 ```

-If all is well, the `-v` will delete the volumnes that stored the database and archive files.
+If all is well, the `-v` will delete the volumes that stored the database and archive files.

 You can see what volumes docker knows about with
 ```